Maryland Estate Planning Guide During the Coronavirus Epidemic

 Witnesses, Notaries, and Other Document Formalities

 Estate planning during the coronavirus epidemic will depend on your circumstances and your assumptions.
-Prior to COVID-19, a lawyer from the firm would oversee the execution of all documents and we would provide the witnesses and the notary.
+Prior to the epidemic, a lawyer from the firm would oversee the execution of all documents and we would provide the witnesses and the notary.

 In the current situation, we anticipate providing our clients with several alternatives to accomplish their estate planning goals.
 We can still work with you remotely to establish an estate plan, including creating “final” documents, with several different options depending on your urgency and whether it is safe to be in the presence of others to witness and/or notarize documents.